Rocky Mount Academy’s Upper School: A Place to Grow, Lead, and Excel

 B Average Honor Roll: The average of all courses of 80 or above with no individual course average below 70 at year’s end.

 The Headmaster’s Award: Given at the end of the year in each grade to the student with the highest academic average in all graded courses after proper weighting.
 Failing a course or an exam for any grading period makes a student ineligible for any yearly honor roll.
-To be eligible to receive the Headmaster’s or departmental awards, a student must have been enrolled a minimum of half a year at Rocky Mount Academy.
+To be eligible to receive the Headmaster’s or departmental awards, a student must have been enrolled a minimum of 75% of the school year at Rocky Mount Academy.